Threema: Architecture

 The entire communication via Threema is end-to-end encrypted.
 During the initial setup, the application generates a key pair and sends the public key to the server while keeping the private key on the user's device.
 The application then encrypts all messages and files that are sent to other Threema users with their respective public keys.
 Once a message is delivered successfully, it is immediately deleted from the servers.

-The encryption process used by Threema is based on the open-source library NaCl library.
+The encryption process used by Threema is based on the open-source library NaCl.
 Threema uses asymmetric ECC-based encryption, with 256-bit strength.
 Threema offers a "Validation Logging" feature that makes it possible to confirm that messages are end-to-end encrypted using the NaCl Networking and Cryptography library.

 In August 2015, Threema was subjected to an external security audit.
 Researchers from cnlab confirmed that Threema allows secure end-to-end encryption, and claimed that they were unable to identify any weaknesses in the implementation.

 Cnlab researchers also confirmed that Threema provides anonymity to its users and handles contacts and other user data as advertised.